 What’s Included on Every Plan

-• NVMe storage — significantly faster than traditional SSD
+• NVMe storage, significantly faster than traditional SSD

-• LiteSpeed web server — the fastest web server for WordPress and PHP sites
+• LiteSpeed web server, the fastest web server for WordPress and PHP sites

 • Free SSL certificates on all domains

-• Daily backups with 30-day retention — most hosts only keep 7 days
+• Daily backups with 30-day retention, most hosts keep only 7 days

-• Unlimited MySQL databases and subdomains
+• 1-click WordPress installer plus unlimited MySQL databases and subdomains

 What Sets Us Apart

-UK data centres.
+• UK data centres.
 Your data stays in the UK, your site loads fast for UK visitors, and you stay on the right side of data residency concerns.

 Pros

-• Transparent pricing — no renewal shock
+• Transparent pricing, no renewal shock

 • UK data centres with 99.99% uptime guarantee